EU Commission proposes import duties on Chinese ceramics

 The Commission is investigating 32 dumping and subsidies cases, 21 of them involving China.
 The European Union is China's biggest trading partner while for the EU, China is second only to the United States.

-Ceramic tableware and kitchenware imports from China totalled 728 million euros ($951.7 million) in 2011, according to the Commission, making it among the larger cases under consideration.
+Ceramic tableware and kitchenware imports from China totaled 728 million euros ($951.7 million) in 2011, according to the Commission, making it among the larger cases under consideration.

 The Commission launched its largest case to date in September into the alleged dumping of 21 billion euros of solar panels and components by Chinese producers.
 It has added an inquiry into alleged subsidies.